A Collection of Resources Related to Your Spending Habits

 Make this little shopping trip once a week, and you have spent the car payment — and what do you have to show for it?
 Probably nothing.

-I find spending on the small stuff is where your monthly expenses go.
-Because there is no budget for the small spending, you wonder at the end of the month where all the money went.
+I find spending on the small stuff is where a lot of your monthly expenses go because there is no budget for the small spending.
+That’s why sometimes you wonder where all the money went at the end of the month.

 Another important point is you don’t put any thought into small purchases — it’s only a few bucks.

-Well, my friend, you can do a simple exercise that can change your life.
+Well, my friend, you can do a simple exercise that can change your finances.

 Make a list of every purchase you make that’s not in the budget, and at the end of the month add it up.